DCDie/Task-Logger/README.md

 14. Add email notification then task is assigned to me
 15. Add email notification then my task in commented
-16. Add email notification then commented task is completed
-17. Search task by title - user send search term and receive list of tasks that match
+16. Add email notification then commented task is completed ~~17.
+Search task by title - user send search term and receive list of tasks that match~~